Eyvind Johnson: Biography

 Johnson's first major success as a writer was four autobiographical novels published between 1934 and 1937, published together as Romanen om Olof ("The Novel about Olof"), about a young man growing up in the northern parts of Sweden.
 In the novels Johnson blended realism with fairy tales and typical modernist features such as inner monologue and changing point of view.
 Romanen om Olof became a classic in Swedish literature and was later filmed as Here Is Your Life.

 Increasingly upset by the rising totalitarianism in the 1930s, Johnson was strongly against fascism and nazism.
 During World War II he was editor of the magazine Håndslag and published Krilon, a trilogy of novels that in the form of an allegory deals with the events during the war.
-In the novels Johnson condemns nazi oppression and criticises the controversial Swedish neutrality policy during the war.
+In the novels Johnson condemns Nazi oppression and criticises the controversial Swedish neutrality policy during the war.
 Krilon is considered to be one of Johnson's best works.
 In the same period he was a member of the nationalist association Samfundet Nordens Frihet and among the contributors of its magazine, Nordens Frihet.

 In 1946 he published one of his most famous novels, Return to Ithaca (Strändernas svall), based on the story of Odysseus as he returns to Ithaca after the Trojan war.
 Johnson married translator Cilla Johnson in 1940.
 He lived with his family in Switzerland 1947–1949 and then a year in England.
 Travels to Italy and France inspired him to write several well-received historical novels.
 Among the best known are Dreams of Roses and Fire (Drömmar om rosor och eld, 1949) set in Cardinal Richelieus 17th century France, and Molnen över Metapontion ("The Clouds above Metapontion", 1957) that typically for his later novels switches back and forth between different time levels.
-In 1957 he was elected a member of the Swedish Academy.

 Johnson's most noted works internationally include Return to Ithaca and The Days of His Grace (Hans nådes tid, 1960) which have been translated to many languages.
 For the latter novel Johnson was awarded the Nordic Council Literature Prize in 1962.